 The University of Tennessee Medical Center has arranged discounted rates at various hotels throughout the Knoxville metro area.
-These rates and agreements are subject to change without notice.
+These rates will be honored at check-in by mentioning "UT Medical Center".

-For information on local hotels, please contact Healthcare Coordination at 865-305-6970 or toll-free at (877) 882-2737 or visit UTMedicalCenter.org/plan-your-visit.
-Under the Hotels For Family & Friends, you will find a link to view discounted hotels.
+For information on local hotels, please contact Healthcare Coordination at (865) 305-6970 or toll-free at (877) 882-2737 or visit our website at www.utmedicalcenter.org - Patient & Visitor Guides - Before You Arrive section.